qxm1995716/musrfm/README.md

 # MuSRFM

-# Here is the source code of MuSRFM, a multiple scale resolution fusion SDB model.

-The detailed code will be public available after the finished of submission.
+The code code will be public available in the futher.